eipm/CIN/README.md

 ![cin Logo](Image/cin.png)

-The algorithm classify :heavy_plus_sign: & :heavy_minus_sign: response to NAC in :womens: breast cancer using one of the A:eye: mathods.
+The algorithm classify :heavy_plus_sign: & :heavy_minus_sign: response to NAC in :womens: breast cancer using one of the A:eye: methods.

 To run the preNAC framework please follow these steps: